Implicit Regularization and Momentum Algorithms in Nonlinearly Parameterized Adaptive Control and Prediction: Adaptive dynamics prediction, control, and observer design

 with $\bx\in\mathbb{R}^n$ a vector of neuron firing rates, $\bThet\in\mathbb{R}^{n\times n}$ the synaptic weights, $\bsig\left(\bThet\bx\right)$ the post-synaptic potentials, and $\tau > 0$ a relaxation timescale.
 Let $\bsig(\cdot)$ be an elementwise Lipschitz and monotonic activation function, i.e.,

 These requirements are satisfied by common activation functions such as the ReLU, softplus, $\tanh$, and sigmoid.
-For $\psi$ a strictly convex function on $n\times n$ matrices or vectors in $\mathbb{R}^{n^2}$ and $\gamma > 0$ a positive gain, consider the regularized adaptive dynamics predictor for (\ref{eqn:rec_net}),
+We may now state the following proposition. \begin{prop} Consider the regularized adaptive dynamics predictor for (\ref{eqn:rec_net}),

-In (\ref{eqn:rec_net_predict}), the true vector of firing rates $\bx$ is used underneath the application of $\bsig(\cdot)$ in the $\dot{\hat{\bx}}$ dynamics.
-The update law (\ref{eqn:refl}) can be seen as the vector-valued generalization of the algorithm considered in Remark~\ref{rmk:refl}.
-The Lyapunov-like function